AjayThorve/Spatial-Analytics-Viz/README.md

 ## FAQ and Known Issues

-**What hardware do I need to run this locally?** To run you need an NVIDIA GPU with at least 32GB of memory, at least 32GB of system memory, and a Linux OS as defined in the [RAPIDS requirements](https://rapids.ai/start.html#req).
+**What hardware do I need to run this locally?** To run you need an NVIDIA GPU with at least 32GB of memory, and a Linux OS as defined in the [RAPIDS requirements](https://rapids.ai/start.html#req).

 **Why is the population data from 2010?** Only census data is recorded on a block level, which provides the highest resolution population distributions available.
 For more details on census boundaries refer to the [TIGERweb app](https://tigerweb.geo.census.gov/tigerwebmain/TIGERweb_apps.html).